Six of the hottest German fintech startups took part in AltFi’s Berlin Pitch Off Competition this week.

 “It was amazing to compete with those other competitors.
 We have already talked with some of them and trying to cooperate with some of them.”

-Insha launched last month and is being developed by a 20-person team with the help of solarisBank’s technology.
+Insha fully launched in February following a beta that opened in September 2018, and is being developed by a 20-person team with the help of solarisBank’s technology.

 Of the five other startups in the running was Mayur Singh, CEO and Co-Founder of Mattrvest, a startup focused on connecting digital-savvy investors with sustainable finance options, who came in second place with just a per cent fewer votes.